Clean, Old-Fashioned Hate: Traditions

 It is common for Georgia fans to refer to the Georgia Institute of Technology as Georgia Tech University, GTU, or North Avenue Trade School.
 The "GTU" nickname is derived from the common mistitle given to Georgia Tech in media outlets.
 Also, since Georgia Tech is an engineering school, Georgia fans often refer to Tech fans as nerds, dorks, Techies, or Gnats (acronym for Georgia North Avenue Trade School).
 The school's campus and Grant Field front North Avenue in midtown Atlanta, giving rise to the "Trade School" nickname.
 Grant Field is also very commonly referred to as "The Joke by Coke" by Georgia fans, based on its proximity to the headquarters of The Coca-Cola Company.
 Georgia fans also refer to the 600 level of Sanford Stadium as the "Tech Deck", due to the placement of Georgia Tech fans up in that section of the stadium.

-Georgia Tech fans combat this by calling UGA, "The university (sic) of georgia".
-They also often refer to UGA fans as rednecks, and even sometimes refuse to capitalize the letter "U" in the acronym.
+In response, it is common for Georgia Tech fans to refer to UGA as the "university (sic) of Georgia" in printed media.
+The earliest use of this was in the Technique (Volume 86, Issue 4), where "University [sic] of Georgia" was used to imply it was a mistake to consider UGA a university.
+Later, it became common practice for Tech fans to leave the 'u' in university lowercase to avoid treating "University of Georgia" as a proper noun.
+The two practices have since merged, leading to the modern dysphemism and the widely used acronyms, "u(sic)GA" or simply "uGA."

-A common rallying cry for students of Georgia Tech is the question "What's the good word?" often repeated three times (the answer being "To Hell with Georgia!") and, on the fourth time, will then ask "How 'bout them Dawgs?" ("Piss on 'em!")
-Tech students have also created an unofficial fight song entitled '"To Hell With Georgia", which is set to tune of The Battle Hymn of the Republic and refers to UGA as "the cesspool of the South."
+A common rallying cry for students of Georgia Tech is the question "What's the good word?" to which the answer is "To Hell with Georgia!".
+In crowds, this is often called out by one person, and everyone else will shout the reply.
+This is repeated three times, and on the fourth time, they will then ask "How 'bout them Dawgs?" ("Piss on 'em!")
+Tech students have also created an unofficial fight song entitled '"To Hell With Georgia", which is set to tune of The Battle Hymn of the Republic and refers to UGA as "the cesspool of the South" and their fans as "poor old farmboys."